-(2020)(2020)(Mitchell et al., 2024b)(e.g. Beaulieu et al., 2012)(Harmon et al., 2010)(Cardini et al., 2015; Cardini & Polly, 2013; Mitchell et al., 2024b)selection on functions that result in shape variation independent of evolutionary allometry is expected to be more apparent in some parts of the skull but not others (e.g. the maxillary region of carnivorous species; the back of the skull in hopping or bounding species).
-A key question is therefore how different parts of the skull co-evolve, and whether there are size-independent patterns alongside CREA which allow the evolution of cranial areas away from the main allometric line.
-This is conceivable because allometry explained a large amount (36%), but not the majority, of cranial shape variation , leaving substantial residual variation that might be attributable to non-allometric patterns.
-Understanding how the different parts of the cranium relate to each other in evolution can be investigated using assessments of cranial integration (covariation between modules; Klingenberg, 2009)(the degree of independence of shape variation within a module relative to the others; Klingenberg, 2009) and modularity .
-Strong allometry in the rodent sample means that we should expect all parts of the skull to evolve changes in shape as one structure, which corresponds with low modularity (i.e. no differences in evolutionary behavior across modules) and high integration between modules (i.e. (Bookstein, 2015; Klingenberg, 2009)all modules co-varying strongly, also known as global integration) .
-Conversely, if the allometric pattern is paired with an underlying ability to change relative to the common allometry, we expect higher modularity (where parts of the skull evolve independently) and lower integration between modules (where modules co-vary less), particularly in the allometry-free space.
+The clear departures of some ecological specialists from the common allometric line make Marcy et al.’s (2020) dataset an excellent test case to assess whether the CREA pattern is just the allometric pattern among a diverse range of biomechanical selection pressures, which need to be investigated jointly by studies into mammalian cranial evolution.
+In this study, we test several predictions arising from this hypothesis by contrasting between allometric and non-allometric shape variation (via analysis of residuals from regressions of shape against size) on Marcy et al.’s (2020) sample of Australian murines.

-If diversification of rodent crania is bounded by functional allometric constraints, we should expect to see an Ornstein-Uhlenbeck- type pattern of shape divergence through time in allometric and allometry-free contexts.
-We would thus expect the morphological distances among species to be associated with the evolution of optimal shapes within the samples’ maximum size range.
-By contrast, if the allometry-free shape variation relates to the capacity of the cranium to diverge independently of allometry, we would expect to see the highest morphological distances between species that have ecological specializations with divergent functional requirements, compared to those whose shapes follow the expected pattern of hyperallometric gracility.
+A main prediction of a biomechanically driven CREA pattern is that it should be bounded by functional allometric optimisation (Mitchell et al., 2024b).
+This should also limit the amount of shape divergence of cranial shape through time (e.g. Beaulieu et al., 2012), so that even remotely related species should display similar shapes.
+This should result in an Ornstein-Uhlenbeck pattern of shape divergence through time, where limited diversification occurs around an allometrically determined optimal shape (Harmon et al., 2010).
+Further, if non-allometric variation is also under stabilising selection due to other biomechanical selection acting in parallel to allometry-generating selection, similar bounded divergence over time should arise in the residual cranial variation.

-In this study, we test our expectations on the relationships between allometric and non-allometric shape variation on Marcy et al’s sample of Australian murids.
-We ask if the removal of size from the dataset completely removes variation due to CREA; whether the allometry-free dataset confirms our prediction of higher modularity and lower integration of cranial modules; and whether size-independent shape variation should show maximum shape disparity occurring between distantly-related species and/or species with divergent functional requirements (as opposed to allometric shape spaces, where maximum shape disparity should occur between species with divergent body sizes).
+In addition, the biomechanical processes leading to CREA should be reflected in high allometry and high levels of co-variation in cranial areas that are expected to vary most under CREA as described above – the rostrum, cranial vault, and potentially orbital region (Cardini et al., 2015; Cardini & Polly, 2013; Mitchell et al., 2024b).
+By contrast, selection on functions that result in shape variation independent of CREA is expected to be more apparent in some parts of the skull but not others depending on cranial function (e.g. the maxillary region of carnivorous species; the back of the skull in hopping or bounding species).
+We test these hypotheses by comparing ordination and landmark variation plots of cranial shape data versus allometric residuals.
+Further, we use assessments of cranial integration (covariation between modules; Klingenberg, 2009) and modularity (the degree of independence of shape variation within a module relative to the others; Klingenberg, 2009) to understand how the co-variation between different parts of the cranium changes in datasets with and without size.
+Strong allometry in the rodent sample means that the skull co-evolves with size as one integrated structure, so that the integration between modules (i.e. their co-variance) (Bookstein, 2015; Klingenberg, 2009) is expected to be higher and modularity (i.e. independence of modules from each other) potentially lower in datasets with shape information contained.
+Integration should also be strongest between those modules identified as affected by CREA.
+In combination, these results will help map a way forward of how evolutionary change in mammalian cranial morphology can be interpreted in joint allometric and non-allometric frameworks.

 Methods

-We used Marcy et al’s (2020) previously published dataset of 37 Australian rodent species (317 individuals) that were landmarked with a protocol of 60 fixed landmarks, 141 curve semi-landmarks, and 124 patch semi-landmarks.
+We used Marcy et al’s (2020) previously published dataset of 37 Australian rodent species (averaged from shapes of a total of 317 individuals) that were landmarked with 60 fixed landmarks, 141 curve semi-landmarks, and 124 patch semi-landmarks.
+These were subjected to a generalized Procrustes analysis (GPA) with subsequent removal of the asymmetric component (details in Marcy et al. 2020 and implemented in the github repository associated with this study).
 Ecological information on diet and locomotion for each species was taken from Breed and Ford (2007).